 Is a sports physical the same as an annual exam?

 A sports physical is similar to a doctor's appointment but is not a substitute for seeing your child's doctor for an annual exam.

 "Between 30 and 88 percent of children and adolescents use sports physicals as the only contact with a medical professional each year, but that's not its design," says Baggett.
 "Sports physicals are for participation in sports, not to take the place of an annual check-up with a health care provider."
 It is very important to have an established relationship with a health care provider who oversees their care throughout the year.

 Overall, sports physicals take between 20 and 30 minutes.

 "It's a small investment of time to ensure you are in quality shape to participate in sports," says Baggett.

 Where can my child get their sports physical?

-Your child’s primary care physician can perform their sports physical each year.
+Your child's primary care physician can perform their sports physical each year.
 Many schools also offer sports physical days.
-Children's Health Andrews Institute participated in 13 school events last year, as well as providing sports physical events at our facility.
+Children's Health Andrews Institute invited area schools to a physical day event where free of charge physicals were administered to more than 20 schools.

 Getting your child's sports physical from the same provider each year can help your child get a more complete exam.
 These providers can look at your child's health records from the year before and identify any changes, like elevated heart rate or blood pressure, that might be a cause for concern.